fightforthefuture/broadband-privacy/app/index.md

 signup_button_text: "COMMIT TO CALL"

 ---
 Your internet provider wants to track, package, and sell your internet self.
 All your data, actions, even your SSN.
 Last year, the FCC passed regulations to protect your internet privacy rights.
-Now, some members of Congress are trying to use the Congressional Review Act (CRA) to put our personal data back on the production line. **Contact Congress now and tell them to delay the CRA before you’re boxed in for good.**
+Now, some members of Congress are trying to use the Congressional Review Act (CRA) to put our personal data back on the production line. **Contact Congress now and tell them to delay the FCC CRA before you’re boxed in for good.**

 {% include form.html
-  cta="I will call Congress TODAY to #DelayTheCRA because #IAmNotAProduct" disclosure="You are signing this [petition](https://actionnetwork.org/petitions/delay-cra) telling Congress to delay the CRA.
+  cta="I will call Congress TODAY and tell them to #DelayTheCRA" disclosure="You are signing this [petition](https://actionnetwork.org/petitions/delay-cra) telling Congress to delay the CRA.
 [Fight for the Future](https://www.fightforthefuture.org) will send you campaign updates.
 You can unsubscribe at any time.
 [Privacy Policy](https://www.fightforthefuture.org/privacy)"
 %}